cosminadrianpopescu/azul/README.md

 * **hide_in_passthrough** If true, then when in passthrough mode, hide the status line of the passed through session (default false)
-* **use_cheatsheet** If this is set to true, for `azul` and `tmux` workflows, a cheatsheet will be displayed after you click the modifier key (default true)
+* **use_cheatsheet** If this is set to true, for `azul` and `tmux` workflows, a cheatsheet will be displayed after you click the modifier key (default true). *Note*: to change this option, `azul` requires a restart.
 * **modifer_timeout** The milliseconds to wait for a key sequence after the modifier has been clicked (for `azul` or `tmux` worklows and only if `use_cheatsheet` option is set to ``).
 In `azul` or `tmux` workflows, after